oh-my-fish/plugin-sudope/README.md

 ### About

-A Fish port of om-my-zsh's [sudo plugin]
+A Fish port of oh-my-zsh's [sudo plugin]

 ### Install